project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/31-jeremy-harry-ethan-planting-millions-of-productive-trees-with-farmers-on-their-farms.md

 ---
-title: 31 Jeremy Harry Ethan, planting millions of productive trees with farmers on their farms
+title: 31 Jeremy Harry Ethan Planting Millions Of Productive Trees With Farmers On Their Farms
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-03-15)